SciML/SciMLDocs/docs/src/showcase/missing_physics.md

 prob_nn = ODEProblem(nn_dynamics!,Xₙ[:, 1], tspan, p)
 ```

+Notice that the most important part of this is that the neural network does not have
+hardcoded weights.
+The weights of the neural network are the parameters of the ODE system.
+This means that if we change the paramters of the ODE system, then we will have updated
+the internal neural networks to new weights.
+Keep that in mind for the next part.

+... and tada: now we have a neural network integrated into our dynamical system!

 !!! note

     Even if the known physics is only approximate or correct, it can be helpful to improve